jdwebprogrammer/chatbot/README.md

 # ChatBot
-Basic ChatBot using CTransformers, ChromaDB and Streamlit
+Basic ChatBot using CTransformers, ChromaDB and Gradio
 - See a live demo on HuggingFace at:
 - https://huggingface.co/spaces/JDWebProgrammer/chatbot
+-
+- Copy text files into ./data/reference

 ![ChatBot](./assets/chatbot.png "ChatBot")